 Selections are made and applicants are notified

-Compulsory Fulbright Finland Pre-Departure Orientation for the selected grantees going to the U.S.
+Compulsory Fulbright Finland Pre-Departure Orientation for the selected grantees going to the U.S. (online)

-Program begins/Cohort arrives in the U.S.
+Program in the U.S.

-The 2020-22 Fulbright Leaders for Global Schools Travel Grants Program is organized in collaboration with the Fulbright Finland Foundation and the municipalities of Espoo, Liminka, and Oulu with funding from the Finnish National Agency for Education.
+The 2020-22 Fulbright Leaders for Global Schools Travel Grants Program was organized in collaboration with the Fulbright Finland Foundation and the municipalities of Espoo, Liminka, and Oulu with funding from the Finnish National Agency for Education.

 The Bureau of Educational and Cultural Affairs (ECA) of the U.S. Department of State fosters mutual understanding between the people of the United States and the people of other countries around the world.
 ECA strives to achieve this goal through a wide range of international exchanges as authorized by the Mutual Educational and Cultural Exchange Act of 1961, as amended.
 ECA works in close cooperation with U.S. Embassies and bilateral Fulbright Commissions overseas to promote personal, professional, and institutional ties between private citizens and organizations in the United States and abroad.

 What is the Fulbright Finland Foundation?

 The Fulbright Finland Foundation is a private, independent, not-for-profit organization based in Helsinki, Finland.
 The Foundation’s aim is

 - to promote a wider exchange of knowledge and professional talents through educational contacts between Finland and the United States, and